Rynebenson/FranksCodeTestAPI/README.md

 <a name="connect-database"></a>
 ## 3. Connect Database

 For security purposes I ommitted my database.
-For this project to full work you will have to create a MongoDB Database.
+For this project to fully work you will have to create a MongoDB Database.
 Then add the uri string into a file named config.js.
 The contents of the config.js file should look like the following:

  `
  module.exports = {